Experience a homegrown bass fishing adventure

 This green tree frog – frequently heard but seldom seen graced our patio for the entire trip.
 We were pleasantly surprised the blackflies and mosquitoes were held at bay for most of our stay there even though it was peak season.
 The owner of the lodge said it was an unexpected yet very welcome bonus when he bought the camp that for some unknown reason his area is not overly attractive to these pesky bugs.

-Basically… our technique for success was simply a matter of working the shoreline, whether casting towards shore for shallow fish or out for deeper ones.
-At both lakes we fished, we discovered different stages of the bass spawn.
+Basically, our technique for success was simply a matter of working the shoreline, whether casting towards shore for shallow fish or out for deeper ones.
+At both lakes we fished, we found different stages of the bass spawn.
 A few were still in shallow water and on nests and others had already finished and were deeper.
-Of course the whole notion of fishing spawning bass on nests is a hot potato… especially in the southern part of the province where it’s taboo and not permitted before the 3rd or 4th Saturday in June.
+Of course, the whole notion of fishing spawning bass on nests is a hot potato… especially in the southern part of the province where it’s taboo and not permitted before the 3rd or 4th Saturday in June.
 Removing guarding male bass from nests can result in a multitude of predators coming in to devour the eggs or fry.
-In the case of Algoma Country’s FMZ 10 with a year round bass open season, round gobies and multiple panfish were not as evident to rob nests.
+In the case of Algoma Country’s FMZ 10 with a year-round bass open season, round gobies and multiple panfish were not as evident to rob nests.
 Regardless, although harvest is legally permitted a strong catch and release ethic is absolutely key for the sustainability of the incredible quality trophy bass fisheries available in Algoma.
-Additionally, this far north, bass grow so slowly that regardless of time of year, four pounders could easily be 15 years old … so they are much more fun to catch and release than they are good to eat!
+Additionally, this far north, bass grow so slowly that regardless of the time of year, four-pounders could easily be 15 years old … so they are much more fun to catch and release than they are good to eat!

-With a six plus hour drive back home, we planned to fish the morning of our last day in Algoma Country at the largemouth and walleye lake where we started our adventure.
-Naturally we were sad to leave the great the smallmouth action at Clear Lake and the wonderful hospitality and comfy cottage at Birchland but we packed up and headed off.
+With a six-plus hour drive back home, we planned to fish the morning of our last day in Algoma Country at the largemouth and walleye lake where we started our adventure.
+Naturally, we were sad to leave the great smallmouth action at Clear Lake and the wonderful hospitality and comfy cottage at Birchland but we packed up and headed off.
 Back at our first lake, we revisited a beautiful lush green, broadleaf cabbage bed that was already a metre high and screamed of more fish.
 We stumbled across it on our first visit here and although we caught several small pike around it, I knew it would have to hold more.
-My first fish was a decent 3 ½ pound eating size walleye that I would actually take home to treat the family with that evening.
+My first fish was a decent 3.5-pound-eating size walleye that I would actually take home to treat the family with that evening.
 We then nabbed some pike again before exploring the far outer deeper edges of those cabbage plants.
 I was casting a new deeper diving Rapala jerkbait when suddenly a solid thunk stopped the lure dead in its tracks.
 Its jump was only a half-hearted attempt to imitate a smallmouth but that was fine by me because when I finally landed that gorgeous creature at close to 6 lbs, it ended up being the biggest largemouth I’ve ever caught this far north.
-That definitely was the icing on the cake for a fabulous fishing adventure to Algoma Country … and plans have already been made to return there this summer and hopefully in the fall too!
+That definitely was the icing on the cake for a fabulous fishing adventure to Algoma Country…and plans have already been made to return there this summer and hopefully in the fall too!